 Unguided Programs: Faculty may wish to teach a session in a Museums space, but not request a formal presentation.
 University Museums does allow faculty to reserve time for their classes to use the Museums as unique teaching spaces.
 Two weeks’ notice is preferred to schedule space in the Museums.
 To book a time in the Museums please email firstname.lastname@example.org or use the contact form.

 Digital Initiatives and Resources

 eMuseum Database: While only a small percentage of the collection is on exhibition at any given time, the entire collection of 30,000+ objects is searchable on the collections database.
 This can be utilized for research, projects, and to find works of art that could be used in classes or to introduce students to the Museums’ collections.

 Customized Course Folders on eMuseum: Museums staff can create customized Object Folders that appear on the eMuseum page.
 This option allows faculty to select a specific group of objects for students to look through online.
 This resource is used by online courses as well as by faculty for assignments after an in-person Museums visit.

 Virtual Programs: University Museums has a library of recorded and digital programs that are available on our YouTube channel.
-These videos offer faculty another option to integrate art and visual thinking strategies into curricula.

 Art on Campus Interactive Digital Map: Through a partnership with the University Library’s Digital Scholarship and Initiatives Department, the University Museums is able to offer an interactive digital map of a selection of the Art on Campus Collection.
 The visually impactful map allows users to navigate through the campus virtually and explore highlights of the public art collection as well as read a brief history of the collection and connect with further information and images on eMuseum.